Adit-Jindal/Language-design-in-OCaml-/README.md

 - m-n - matrix subtraction
 - |m| - determinant of matrix

+### Variables
+Variables need to be assigned using ":=".
+Assignment commands print output presenting the evaluated expression. e.g., `VAR:=2+3` has the output "VAR=5".
+All variable names consist of only upper case roman characters.
+Once declared, they can be used to replace any other data type. e.g., `A:=3; A+4` evaluates to output "A=3 7"

 ### Sequencing:
 Multiple expressions can be entered at once, separated by a semicolon ';'.
 Outputs to such expressions are printed in a line, separated by spaces.